 A rational decision making model takes the following steps:

-The normative model of decision making considers constraints that may arise in making decisions, like, time, complexity, uncertainty and inadequacy of resources.
+The normative model of decision-making considers constraints that may arise in making decisions, such as time, complexity, uncertainty, and inadequacy of resources.

 From business decision perspective, the sensitivity analysis helps an analyst to identify cost drivers as well as other quantities to make an informed decision.
 If a particular quantity has no bearing on a decision or prediction, then the conditions relating to quantity could be eliminated, thus simplifying the decision making process.

 Sensitivity analysis also helps in some other situations, like: